Helios Re

 - Peril diversification — hurricane, earthquake, windstorm

-- Structure diversity — excess-of-loss (per-occurrence), quota share (proportional), AggXoL (per-scenario)
+- Structure diversity — excess-of-loss (per-occurrence), quota share (proportional), AggXoL (per-trial)

 - Hand-computable numbers — all parameters are round numbers for easy mental arithmetic